slaught/slaught.github.io/_posts/2014-04-08-rbx-dev-ui-unified-concept-part-1.md

 Scalablity can mean many things.
 : code scaling across multicore CPUs
-: code scaling mulitple machines
+: code scaling multiple machines
 : teams scaling development of a large codebase
 : products scaling to large number of customers

-Many companies have Ruby codebases they have rewritten in other languages because MRI is slow and not concurrent, MRI is unweidling and there are issues with large code bases and dynamic languages in general.
+Many companies have Ruby codebases they have rewritten in other languages because MRI is slow and not concurrent, MRI is unwieldy and there are issues with large code bases and dynamic languages in general.

 I scaled Enova's legacy Ruby 1.8.7 app to millions of customers